xop768/LogiTalk/README.md

 # LogiTalk
 WARNING!
-This program in Beta test, this program have bugs.
+This program in Beta test and have bugs.